prime59/peonbot/README.md

 You can alternatively add a user to the ban list and the user will be auto-kicked upon channel entry.
 * Set greetings is not currently implemented.
-* Slash `/` commands typed from the bot chat window are not processed as their corresponding commands on battle.net.